IrfanUruchi/1B-building-engineering-llm/README.md

 - **Adapters:** LoRA to teach domain-specific concepts without retraining the entire model
 - **Training:** Code and instructions to reproduce data collection, tokenization, and fine-tuning

-Over the past few months, I studied building-engineering concepts—insulation, structural design, U-values, concrete strengths, etc.—to gather high-quality data.
+Over the past few months, I studied building-engineering concepts including insulation, structural design, U-values, concrete strengths, etc. To gather high-quality data.
 As of today (June 4, 2025), the model is available.
 Feel free to try it out.

 ---